PDERAS/templar/README.md

 `php artisan templar:make Members --all`

 You may pass lower case and non-plural `name` if you desire.
-Note that the command will automatically handle captalization and plural of a word using laravels built in Str::plural helper function.
+Note that the command will automatically handle capitalization and plural of a word using Laravel's built in Str::plural helper function.

 For example:

 `php artisan templar:make city --all`

 Will generate the correct Cities and City equivalent

+## Customizing ##
+The stub files can be published for customizing

+`php artisan templar:publish-stubs`

 ## ⚠️ Warning ⚠️
 The command does not generate the backing Model or Migration.